adrian-yemin/heart-disease-ml-analysis/README.md

 To train the models:

-Navigate the source code folder: cd src
+Navigate to the source code folder: cd src

 Retrieve and preprocess the data: python3 data_preprocessing.py